kirandeepthiJ/Employee-Burnout-Prediction/README.md

 ### Prepare the Data

-Place your dataset in the data/ directory and ensure it follows the expected format.
+Place your dataset in the employee_burnout_analysis-AI (1).xlsx directory and ensure it follows the expected format.

 ### Run the Model